Get ready. Get set. And post your collab on Afluencer.

 The greater the number of followers, the more experience the influencer has, and so the more money you can expect to pay them per post.

-While on the flip side, the smaller the following, the higher the influencer engagement rates as they are more accessible and the more affordable they are.
+While on the flip side, the smaller the following, the higher the influencer engagement rates as they are more accessible and they’re even more affordable.

 Select the audience age group preference of your influencers.
 Again, keep in mind the age group of your brand’s target customer reach.